COMPLETE GUIDE FOR VISITING THE STRASBOURG AND COLMAR EUROPEAN CHRISTMAS MARKETS

 Bring cash - while many stalls took credit cards, we found that most preferred cash for smaller purchases and many food and drink vendors only took cash.

 Dress warm.
 It’s cold.
-Plan to spend several hours in twenty to thirty degree temperatures.
+Plan to spend several hours in twenty-to-thirty-degree temperatures.
 We definitely did not dress warm enough.
 Europeans were wearing knee length coats and snow boots.
 Make sure you pack a winter coat with a hat, warm scarf, ski cap and thick wool socks.
 Wearing an underlayer like this will go a long way towards keeping you warm

 Gloves - although we brought gloves, we kept having to take them off to take pictures and videos.
 I recommend finding a pair of touch gloves or fingerless gloves to remedy this.
 I would really try these on because some of the ones online are not thick enough to keep your fingers from getting cold.
 If your fingers are frozen you will not be able to spend much time outside.